NethermindEth/Forta-Agents/Yearn-agents/InstantWithdrawal/README.md

 ## Description

-This bot query the top 10 investors of every V2 Yearn Vault and check how much of their shares can be withdrawn instantly.
+This bot queries the top 10 investors of every V2 Yearn Vault and checks how much of their shares can be withdrawn instantly.

 ## Supported Chains

 - Ethereum

 ## Alerts

-Describe each of the type of alerts fired by this bot

 - YEARN-7
   - Fired at least every 6 hours.